PREVENTING & MANAGING COVID HOLISTICALLY IN PREGNANCY

 I didn't want to start with risks because that is a misleading fear-based mindset.
 If we focus most of our energy on balanced holistic wellness, we don't often get to the point of even needing to consider the risks.
 However, we have extremely high rates of autoimmune and neurological disorders in our world, and we simply aren't as well as we could be.
 We don’t know if these risks are a direct cause of the virus, as it is still too early to really pinpoint an exact cause, but they are being noticed in multiple countries and in multiple birth settings from home to hospital, particularly from women that have been moderately ill near conception or early pregnancy.
 People with known or underlying auto-immune, thyroid disorders, diabetes, or heart complications are more at risk for severe illness.

 Liver and Kidney complications are well-known in hospitalized COVID patients.
-In my midwifery service at MOV Birth, I am seeing an increase in toxin concentrated urine for women that have had COVID in the second to last trimester, particularly when food and hydration choices are less than ideal.
-This may potentially increase risks for pre-eclampsia and similar disorders.
+In my midwifery service at MOV Birth, I am seeing an increase in toxin concentrated urine (liver and kidney issues) for women that have had COVID in the second to last trimester, particularly when food and hydration choices are less than ideal.
+This may potentially increase risks for pre-eclampsia, cholestasis, and insulin resistance, and similar kidney and liver related disorders.

 We are also seeing an increase in Miscarriage, Mid & Late Pregnancy Fetal Death, Stillbirth, Placenta Abnormalities, Postpartum hemorrhage, and Blood Clots.
 For my MOV Birth clients, the placenta abnormalities have been fairly common in 2021, particularly circummarginate placentas.
 In my network, although still relatively low, the miscarriages and mid-pregnancy fetal deaths have increased notably since August 2021.